PappasBrent/pappasbrent.github.io/_posts/2026-03-17-optimizing-my-diet-with-code.md

 [^2]: This technique and its implementation supports finding diets that use more foods to satisfy our requirements for more vitamins and minerals; these restrictions are again just for the sake of example.

-[^3]: Specifically, this diet provides 100% of your daily recommended intake of vitamin A, D, B1, B3, B6, B12, E, C, B2, B5, Folate, and K; as well as the 100% of your daily recommended intake of the minerals Calcium, Magnesium, Potassium, Zinc, Manganese, Iron, Phosphorous, Sodium, Copper, and Selenium.
+[^3]: Specifically, this diet provides 100% of your daily recommended intake of vitamin A, D, B1, B3, B6, B12, E, C, B2, B5, Folate, and K; as well as 100% of your daily recommended intake of the minerals Calcium, Magnesium, Potassium, Zinc, Manganese, Iron, Phosphorous, Sodium, Copper, and Selenium.